Template Customization Guide

 Add U3D CORE to Each Scene

-Required Setup
+Required

-Adjust spawn points if using player controller
+Adjust spawn points for the player controller

 3